Box Office Estimates: ‘Incredibles 2’ Devoured By ‘Jurassic World: Fallen Kingdom.’

 But one place where both Incredibles 2 and Finding Dory have the Jurassic World entries licked, is their critical success.
 Jurassic World‘s 70 percent on Rotten Tomatoes, while completely acceptable for a blockbuster and probably even cute in the eyes of Pixar’s writers, has nothing on both critical scores of the aforementioned Pixar titles.

 Finding Dory and Incredibles 2 currently hold a 94 percent, indicating a nearly-universal appreciation for the film.
 And that’s not even close to as high as a Pixar movie has been rated.
 Toy Story and its sequel, Toy Story 2, both hold 100 percent ratings, while recent Pixar hit Coco touts a 97 percent, and UP! claims a 98 percent.
-The scores for Finding Dory and Incredibles 2 indicate a possible slacking off in Pixar’s writing department, conjuring images of supervisors coming to the desks of Pixar’s writing team with questions like “what’s with this nearly-universal business?
-We’re capable of completely-universal.”

 While box office numbers take a freeze-frame shot of the here and now, a film’s legacy and longevity is often determined by how it performs critically, and with audiences.
 With more Oscars and other prestigious awards than can be counted, Pixar is clearly playing the long game.